perfsonar/docs/_sources/manage_limits.txt

 Note that perfSONAR 4.0 hosts running bwctl for backward compatibility will need to follow the instructions on fasterdata.es.net to add limits to bwctl as well.

-More information on how to use the pScheduler limits system can be found at: :doc:`pscheduler_server_limits`.
+More information on how to use the pScheduler limits system can be found at: :doc:`config_pscheduler_limits`.